ringcentral/integration-blog/_posts/2018-12-10-blog-lets-create-some-glip-bots-with-python.markdown

 ## Example bots

-- [date-time-chatbot](https://github.com/zxdong262/ringcentral-date-time-chatbot): simple RingCentral chatbot that can tell server time/date.
+- [date-time-chatbot](https://github.com/zxdong262/ringcentral-date-time-chatbot): Simple RingCentral chatbot that can tell server time/date.
-- [assistant-bot](https://github.com/zxdong262/ringcentral-assistant-bot): simple assistant Glip bot to show user/company information, this bot will show you how to access user data.
+- [assistant-bot](https://github.com/zxdong262/ringcentral-assistant-bot): Simple assistant Glip bot to show user/company information, this bot will show you how to access user data.
-- [survey-bot](https://github.com/zxdong262/ringcentral-survey-bot): example survey bot, this bot will show you how to create/use custom database wrapper.
+- [poll-bot](https://github.com/zxdong262/ringcentral-poll-bot): Glip poll bot, this bot will show you how to create/use custom database wrapper.

 ## Deploy to AWS Lambda